bedaro/hcde410/README.md

 (SFRs), duplexes, and accessory dwelling units (ADUs) have changed over time.

 This file produces the output files seattle_new_sfrs.csv, seattle_new_duplexes.csv, and seattle_new_adus.csv.
-Each file contains permit number, class, application date, date of completion, and the permit description.
+Each file contains columns for permit number, class, application date, date of completion, and the permit description.
 The queries rely on specific key words being in the decription in specific order, and the matching is not incredibly accurate or heavily checked.